 This is not a trivial task, however, particularly in the presence of atherosclerotic disease.
-Normal arteries are characterized by a fairly homogenous CT density of the vessel lumen due to the contrast-medium enhanced blood, which is higher in x-ray attenuation than the surrounding soft tissues (muscles, fat), and which is generally lower in attenuation than neighbouring bony tissue.
+Healthy arteries are characterized by a fairly homogenous CT density of the vessel lumen due to the contrast-medium enhanced blood.
+Blood is higher in x-ray attenuation than the surrounding soft tissues (muscles, fat), and which is generally lower in attenuation than neighbouring bony tissue.
 Diseased arterial segments, however, may have very different xray attenuation.
 Non-calcified atherosclerotic plaque is isodense to soft tissues, and calcified plaque has a CT density similar to bone.
 Hence, it is not surprising that density and gradient information alone is insufficient to accurately extract the centerlines of a diseased arterial tree.
-This overlap in density ranges is further aggravated by the wide range of diameters observed for individual branches of the arterial tree, as well as by the presence of image noise, scanning artifacts, limited scanner resolution with partial volume averaging, and finally, inter-individual and within-patient variability of arterial opacification.
+The overlap in density ranges is further aggravated by the wide range of diameters observed for individual branches of the arterial tree, as well as by the presence of image noise, scanning artifacts, limited scanner resolution with partial volume averaging, and finally, inter-individual and within-patient variability of arterial opacification.

-The most characteristic feature of an artery (normal or diseased) is its cylindrical or tubular shape.
-A tubular or cylindric shape can be modeled as elliptical or circular cross-sections along its medial axis, and then fitted to a candidate vascular structure.
-As a result of the estimated vessel diameter and density, a more robust extraction of a vessel centerline, even in the presence of atherosclerotic disease, is expected.
-We are particularly interested in finding a model that best fits the data satisfying both criteria, tubular shape
+The most characteristic feature of an artery (healthy or diseased) is its cylindrical or tubular shape.
+A tubular or cylindric shape can be modeled as elliptical or circular cross-sections along its medial matus.straka@assoc.oeaw.ac.at arnold.koechl@univie.ac.at milos.sramek@oeaw.ac.at d.fleischmann@stanford.edu axis, and can then be fitted to a candidate vascular structure.
+As a result of the estimated vessel diameter and density, a more robust extraction of the vessel centerline is expected, even in the presence of atherosclerotic disease.
+We are particularly interested in finding a model that best fits the data concerning tubular shape and mean density value.